Your state's best all-you-can-eat brunch

 Massachusetts: Darryl’s Corner Bar & Kitchen, Boston

-Ask anyone in Boston where you should head for food on a Sunday morning, and the resounding answer is Darryl’s.
+Ask anyone in Boston where you should head for food on a Sunday morning and the resounding answer is Darryl’s.
 This laid-back spot with live jazz music is known for its buzzing brunch buffet.
-You can expect spectacular Soul Food like barbecued ribs, catfish grits, candied yams, mac ‘n’ cheese, dirty rice, and collard greens, as well as typical breakfast items like chicken and waffles and French toast.
-Make sure you come with an appetite.
+You can expect spectacular soul food like barbecued ribs, catfish grits, candied yams, mac ’n’ cheese, dirty rice, and collard greens, as well as typical breakfast items like chicken and waffles and French toast.

 Michigan: The Morning Dish at Radisson Plaza Hotel, Kalamazoo

-Start your weekend the right way with a trip to the breakfast buffet at The Morning Dish, open Thursday to Sunday mornings.
-Located inside the Radisson Plaza Hotel, it has all the features of a typical American breakfast: sausage patties, scrambled eggs, and hash browns, plus unlimited freshly squeezed orange juice.
-The best part is, the hot food is prepared to order (so you don’t have to guess how many hours it's been sitting there).
+Start your day the right way with a trip to the breakfast buffet at The Morning Dish, open Thursday to Sunday mornings.
+Located inside the Radisson Plaza Hotel, it has all the features of a classic American breakfast: think sausage patties, scrambled eggs, and hash browns, plus unlimited freshly squeezed orange juice and other soft drinks.
+There are also made-to-order omelets to choose from.

 Mississippi: McClain Lodge, Brandon